junxit/us-congress-code/title-22/chapter-6/sec-254a.md

 ### References in Text

 This Act, referred to in text, means Pub.
 L. 95–393, Sept.
 30, 1978, 92 Stat.
-808, as amended, known as the Diplomatic Relations Act.
+808, known as the Diplomatic Relations Act.
 For complete classification of this Act to the Code, see Short Title note below and Tables.

 ### Amendments